NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ## 📋 Development Status

 ### 🔄 To Implement / Fix
--obj import not working with materials / textures

 - simpkify ui for shared links should have "info", full screen, and reset viewer, maybe with quality settings,
 - low performance should be set to lower res just o make sure